ondat/documentation/docs/upgrade/upgrade.md

     kubectl get statefulset --all-namespaces > statefulset-sizes.yaml
     ```

-### Step 2 - Generate yaml file to upgrade cluster
+### Step 2 - Generate The `storageos-config.yaml` Manifest

-* Run the following command to generate the `storageos-config.yaml` file that is used to upgrade your cluster based on your current configuration
+* Run the following commands to generate the `storageos-config.yaml` file that is used to upgrade your cluster based on your current configuration.

     ```bash
     SECRET_NAME=$(kubectl get storageoscluster -A -o=jsonpath='{.items[0].spec.secretRefName}')